 - What’s in a number: Foods are considered low in sodium if they contain less than 120mg sodium per 100g as prepared and low in fat if they have 3g or less total fat per 100g.

 - Calories vs. Kilojoules?
 Calories (kcal) and Kilojoules (kJ) are both units for measuring the energy found in food.
 To convert: 1 calorie equals 4.184 kilojoules.
-You should aim to consume the same amount of energy per day that you use up in a day.
+You should aim to consume the same amount of energy per day as you use up in a day.
 According to the World Health Organisation, the average energy intake for adults is 8 400 kilojoules (kJ) per day.
 If you have three main meals and three snacks a day, a good guideline would be to allocate 25 – 30% (2 100 – 2 520 kJ) of the kilojoules per meal and 5-10% (420 – 840 kJ) per snack.

 - What does Nutrient Reference Values (NRV) mean?
-The NRV percentage provides a quick and easy evaluation of essential nutrients especially proteins, vitamins and minerals that the body needs to function optimally.
+The NRV percentage provides a quick and easy evaluation of essential nutrients especially proteins, vitamins, and minerals that the body needs to function optimally.
 The NRV allows you to compare the % of different nutrients in the stated serving amount and if necessary evaluate your food selections accordingly.

 - What’s not on the label – working out the unsaturated fat content?
 Add the total amount of saturated fat and trans-fat and subtract this amount from the total fat listed.
 Mono and Polyunsaturated fats can help lower cholesterol levels so choose these more often.